Q: How do I find out about backyard trapping and finding a community group?

 Over a century ago conservation pioneers were taking kākāpō and kiwi to offshore islands to save them from the ravages of stoats and rats.

-Leaders like Sir Paul Callaghan, Sir Rob Fenwick, Gareth Morgan and Dame Anne Salmond have helped build today’s predator free movement of dedicated community and individual trappers, conservation advocates, council workers, scientists, funders and inventors.
+Leaders like Sir Paul Callaghan, Sir Rob Fenwick and Gareth Morgan have helped build today’s predator free movement of dedicated community and individual trappers, conservation advocates, council workers, scientists, funders and inventors.

 In 2016 the New Zealand Government announced a national goal to make New Zealand predator free by 2050.